nimble-platform/delegate-service/README.md

 $ docker stop nimble-delegate
 ```

 Note: it is better to stop the service before removing it, to let it un-registers gracefully from the Eureka server.
-If you remove it by using (`docker rm -f`) it will take about 30 minutes (hearbeat timeout period) until the service is removed from the Eureka Server.
+If you remove it by using (`docker rm -f`) it will take about 30 seconds (hearbeat timeout period) until the service is removed from the Eureka Server.

 ### Remove the Delegate Service